 What Do Needlepoint and Petit Point Have in Common?

 - Both needlepoint and petit point are types of canvas embroidery.
 They are both worked on even-weave needlepoint canvas instead of tightly woven fabric with a blunt-tipped tapestry needle.

 - Exquisite hand-worked items can be made with both types of embroidery, creating some of the loveliest needlework ever stitched.

 Petit point is always comprised of tiny, beautiful stitches worked on individual threads of Penelope canvas or fine mesh needlepoint canvas (22 or more threads to the inch) like Congress Cloth or silk gauze.
 In addition to canvas embroidery, the petit point also has been used to describe very fine work in cross-stitch designs.

 Although needlepoint can be worked on Penelope canvas as well, most stitchers prefer to use single-thread or mono canvas because of the larger stitches and heavier thread used to work the average needlepoint project.

 Petit Point is worked using tiny tent needlepoint stitches, which allow a stitcher to create greater detail in a particular area of a needlepoint design.
 That's why it is stitched on double-thread canvas.

-- On the other hand, an intersection of Penelope canvas can accommodate (4) smaller petit point stitches.
+- On the other hand, an intersection of Penelope canvas can accommodate four smaller petit point stitches.
 Take a look at the example in the image.
-The petit point is worked over single threads in the center area, versus standard needlepoint worked in the border area.
+The petit point is worked over single threads in the center area, vs. standard needlepoint worked in the border area.

 - If possible, you should make petit point stitches with the canvas stretched tautly and mounted in a frame.
 That way, you'll be better able to separate the mesh intersections equally without pulling the surrounding ones out of shape.